Fylhan/qompoter/README.md

 * describe dependencies in qomposer.json
 * retrieve all these packages from a Git repository or a structured file system
-* generate a vendor.pri file to be included and used in a .pro file
+* generate a vendor.pri file to be included and used in a .pro file for Qt

 Requirements
 --------------------------------